Mayor Adam West

-Mayor Adam West, or simply Mayor West, is a fictional character that was voiced by actor Adam West (as a fictionalized version of himself) on the American animated television series and franchise Family Guy.
-Depicted as the mayor of the town of Quahog, Rhode Island, where the show is set, he appeared on a recurring basis from his first appearance in the second season until his final appearance in the seventeenth season.
+Mayor Adam West or simply Mayor West, is a fictionalized version of actor Adam West in the American animated television series and franchise Family Guy.
+Depicted as the insane mayor of the town of Quahog, Rhode Island, where the show is set, he appeared on a recurring basis from his first appearance in the second season until his final appearance in the seventeenth season.
+Following his real life counterpart’s death, he was killed off.

 Characterization

 Mayor West is characterized as an intense yet friendly, soft-spoken, childish, immature crackpot whose delusions often came at great expense and even danger to citizens of Quahog.
 His psychotic whims include dispatching the entire Quahog police department to Cartagena, Colombia, to search for the fictional character Elaine Wilder from the 1984 film Romancing the Stone, or wasting city council money on a solid gold statue of the Dig 'Em frog, and cementing coffins since he was afraid the dead will return as zombies.
 West was never revealed in the show as belonging to any specific political party, suggesting political ambiguity.

 In the episode "420", he legalizes marijuana after listening to a song Brian sings ("A Bag o' Weed"), only to re-criminalize it a few days later when Brian is bribed to sing a song condemning the substance.
 In another episode, West prepares to sign a same-sex marriage ban only to be taken hostage in his office by an angry Brian who supports same-sex marriage and aims to thwart West's intentions.
 He was also a brainwashed Russian sleeper spy activated by the phrase "Gosh, that Italian family at the next table sure is quiet".
 In the episode "Brothers & Sisters", he marries Lois' sister Carol.
 The episode "Dr. C and the Women" suggests he is fully sane and his bizarre antics are a smokescreen to throw people off and cover up a dark, murderous side.